raygun101/MarkupKit/README.md

 MarkupKit allows developers to abstract common sets of property definitions into "templates", which can then be applied by name to individual view instances.
 This makes it much easier to assign common property values as well as modify them later.

-Property templates are defined in property list (or _.plist_) files.
-Each template is represented by a dictionary defined at the top level of the property list.
+Property templates may either be external or inline.
+External templates are defined in property list (or _.plist_) files.
+Inline templates are specified using JavaScript Object Notation (JSON) embedded within the markup document iteself.
+Each template is represented by a dictionary defined at the top level of the property list or JSON document.
 The dictionary's contents represent the property values that will be set when the template is applied.

 Templates are added to a MarkupKit document using the `properties` processing instruction.
 For example, the following PI imports all templates defined by _MyStyles.plist_ into the current document:

     <?properties MyStyles?>

+The inline form adds all of the templates specified within the curly braces to the document:

+    <?properties {...}?>

 Templates are applied to view instances using the reserved "class" attribute.
 The value of this attribute refers to the name of a template defined by the property list.
 All property values defined by the template are applied to the view.
 Nested properties such as "titleLabel.font" are supported.